Seeds of Change

 We can work with teachers to accommodate specific curriculum needs.
 The types of learning sessions and activities that students may engage in include:

 - What’s in a plant?
 Students will review the structures of plants with emphasis on those parts of plants that people could use.
-Students will be able to examine various traits in plants to understand how humans may have manipulated plant reproduction to suit their needs.
+Students will be able to examine various traits in plants to understand how humans may have manipulated plant growth to suit their needs.

 - Selecting the Seeds: Students will examine archeological samples for plant remains and review how archeologists collect and process these samples.
-Traits of archeological plant remains will be compared to modern plant remains with a discussion on inheritance and variation and the process by which people have domesticated/initially changed traits in certain plant species.
+Traits of archeological plant remains will be compared to modern plant remains with a discussion on inheritance and variation and the process by which people have domesticated and changed traits in certain plant species.

 - Test the soil: Students will tour an archeological site, take soil samples and test for evidence of human activity.
 Students will discuss how humans have modified the landscape through the process of plant domestication and agriculture.